Amid grief, manhunt in Miami continues for 3 shooters

 On Monday, police released a snippet from surveillance video that showed a white SUV driving into an alley at the strip mall housing the El Mula Banquet Hall in northwest Miami-Dade, near Hialeah.
 The video shows three people getting out of the vehicle, one gripping a handgun, while the other two carried what police described as “assault-style rifles.”

+That's when the gunmen sprayed bullets indiscriminately into the crowd, even though police said the assailants had specific targets in mind.

+Ramirez told the Miami Herald that the shooters waited between 20 and 40 minutes before attacking shortly after midnight.
+Police said some in the crowd returned fire.

-They return moments later and drive off into the darkness.
+The video shows the three men returning moments later and driving off into the darkness.
 In all, 23 people were shot.
 In addition to the two fatalities, three others were in the hospital in critical condition.
 Because of privacy laws, police were not releasing the names of any of the victims.

+The SUV used in the shooting was later found Monday submerged in a canal about 8 miles (13 kilometers) east of the banquet hall.
+Police said the vehicle was reported stolen two weeks ago.

 “These despicable shootings in Northwest Miami-Dade and in Wynwood are shameful acts of violence that have left innocent people dead and injured,” Cava said.

-Police said the shooting appeared to stem from rivalries between two groups, but declined to refer to those groups as “gangs."
+Police said Sunday's shooting appeared to stem from rivalries between two groups, but declined to refer to those groups as “gangs."

 Businessman and TV personality Marcus Lemonis, star of “The Profit,” pledged $100,000 toward a reward fund to help authorities capture the suspects.